ascoarchitect/multi-cloud-architecture/multi-cloud-service-comparison/compute.md

 #### Deep Learning and Rendering

 For simulation, deep learning, graphics rendering, video editing, gaming and remote visualisation workloads, Azure has their N Series GPU-enabled virtual machines equipped with NVIDIA Tesla-series GPUs allowing users to move their traditional on-premises workflows into the cloud.
-This provides resillience and the ability to scale up or scale out their processing and reduce the time it would have taken to process rendering and computation on self-managed hardware.
+This provides resilience and the ability to scale up or scale out their processing and reduce the time it would have taken to process rendering and computation on self-managed hardware.
 This capability extends across their desktop-as-a-service (DaaS) and server-based workloads.

 Huge shout out to [Alexy Polkovnikov](https://www.linkedin.com/in/alexeypolkovnikov/) for his Azure Services resource which breaks down the latest list and a clear description for each service.
 Check it out [here](https://azurecharts.com/overview).